 Goodwater is a very small town located in the state of Alabama.
 With a population of 1,343 people and two constituent neighborhoods, Goodwater is the 251st largest community in Alabama.

-Goodwater is a blue-collar town, with 43.99% of people working in blue-collar occupations, while the average in America is just 27.7%.
-Overall, Goodwater is a town of service providers, production and manufacturing workers, and professionals.
-There are especially a lot of people living in Goodwater who work in office and administrative support (11.81%), maintenance occupations (8.15%), and teaching (7.54%).
+Goodwater is a blue-collar town, with 53.30% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Overall, Goodwater is a town of production and manufacturing workers, service providers, and transportation and shipping workers.
+There are especially a lot of people living in Goodwater who work in office and administrative support (12.47%), law enforcement and fire fighting (6.60%), and maintenance occupations (4.89%).

 Goodwater is a somewhat ethnically-diverse town.
 The people who call Goodwater home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Goodwater residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in Goodwater include English, Irish, Scottish, and French .
+Important ancestries of people in Goodwater include French , Irish, English, and Scottish.

 The most common language spoken in Goodwater is English.
 Other important languages spoken here include German and African languages.